dominickeehan/dominickeehan.github.io/index.md

 # Hello

 I am a PhD candidate in operations research at the University of Auckland.
-Broadly, I am interested in theory and methodology that enables decision making for the modern business environment.
+Broadly speaking, I am interested in theory and methodology that enables decision making for the modern business environment.

-In 2024 I was a visiting researcher at Imperial College London, supported by the Claude McCarthy Fellowship.
-My recent research involves nonparametric distribution estimation with nonstationary data.
-My previous research concerns the performance of approximations of multistage stochastic optimization problems.
+In 2024 I was a visiting researcher at Imperial Business School, supported by the Claude McCarthy Fellowship.
+My recent research focuses on estimation and distributionally robust optimization with nonstationary data.
+My previous research focuses on the approximation of multistage stochastic optimization problems.

-## Research
+# Research

 * [Nonstationary Distribution Estimation via Wasserstein Probability Flows](https://arxiv.org/abs/2507.05893).
 Working paper.